dan-leo/masters/thesis/v8/4_results.md

 ### Data Overhead

-Considering the variance in figure \ref{fig:udpsize}, taking the mean would make for a simpler representation per UDP size.
-However, a boxplot representation shows the characteristics of the data mroe fully.
+Considering the variance in figure \ref{fig:udpsize}, taking the mean would make for a simpler representation per UDP size as in Appendix \ref{appendix_ue_reported}.
+However, a boxplot representation shows the characteristics of the data more fully.

 \begin{figure}[ht]
   \subfloat[Transmission bytes with at least 50\% of values centered between 100 and 1000 bytes.
 Nokia extends up to 5000 bytes, or more in outliers.]{